dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-cwl-agc-tutorial.rst

         agc account activate

 3. Deploy an AGC context by running the below command in the same directory as ``agc-project.yaml``.
-This may take a few minutes.
+This will take approximately 10 minutes.

     .. code:: text